Wheeling Hall of Fame: Ellsworth Milton Statler

 From a 13-year-old bellboy at Wheeling's McLure House to a business giant and multimillionaire.
 That's the success story of Ellsworth Milton Statler, who virtually without benefit of formal education climbed to the pinnacle of the hotel business.

-In 1950 he was proclaimed by his industry as the person who had contributed most the science of inn-keeping and was hailed as "the hotel man of the half-century."
+In 1950 he was proclaimed by his industry as the person who had contributed most to the science of inn-keeping and was hailed as "the hotel man of the half-century."

 Statler was born in Somerset County, Pa., on Oct.
 26, 1863, but his family moved from a farm near Gettysburg to Bridgeport, Ohio, some six years later.
 At age nine, Ellsworth lugged buckets of coal in a Bridgeport glass factory.
 Four years later, he crossed the bridge to Wheeling's leading hotel, The McLure, to work as night-time bellboy.